jozefizso/UnitWrappers/README.md

 * Wrap all `sender`s of events
 * Real world sample with IoC/DI, Net, IO, WCF, etc.
 * Semi-automatic migration, documenting, wrapping (using NRefactory/Mono.Cecil) of of types
 * Wrapperasing /dewraperasing existing code (using NRefactory) Prove of Concept
-* Cover more of Mono, PortableLibrary, MonoDroid
 * Performance(calls and object graph construction) and memory usage overhead evaluation
 * Namespace wide factories
 * Tests which check method signatures (that wraps call right underlying methods) on code or IL level